cooperwalbrun/terraform-manager/README.md

 * Adherence to Terraform's API rate limits
 * Automatic pagination for applicable Terraform API endpoints (when your organization has enough workspaces to mandate pagination)
-* Designed to be usable as either a CLI tool or called from Python code:
+* Designed to either be usable as a CLI tool or called directly from Python code:
     * System exits are centralized at the CLI entrypoint
     * All console output is suppressed by default (opt-in)
 * Powerful functionality for selecting an organization's workspaces to target with operations: